campfireunion/docs/docs/1.0/flipside/how-tos/motion-and-scene-capture/how-to-record-multiple-parts-at-the-same-time.md

 **Step 3.** Wait for your friends to join your multiplayer session.

-They will receive a notification in the Flipside Studio dashboard as well as via email if they're not currently online.
+They will receive a notification in the Flipside dashboard as well as via email if they're not currently online.

 When your friend pops into your session, follow the steps on [[:how to make a motion capture recording]] to continue from here.
-Flipside Studio automatically records every actor who [hasn't made themselves invisible](/docs/2023.2/studio/how-tos/characters/how-to-change-your-visibility).
+Flipside automatically records every actor who [hasn't made themselves invisible](/docs/2023.2/studio/how-tos/characters/how-to-change-your-visibility).

 ---